tenancy/docs/docs/tenancy/1.x/affects-views.md

 ---

 ## Introduction
 Tenants might need different sites / views in your application.
 If you ever need such a thing, you can use `affects-views`.
-It will allow you to load and/or override views iny our application really easily.
+It will allow you to load and/or override views in our application really easily.

 ## Installation
 Install via composer